CamoCatX/camocatx.github.io/about.md

 ### Certifications and Knowledge
 * * *

-* Solved most of the [`Web Security Academy`](https://portswigger.net/web-security/learning-path) Labs and really appreciate the great effort they've put to prepare this world-class material.
+* Solved most of the <a href="https://portswigger.net/web-security/learning-path" class="no-decoration"><code class="language-plaintext highlighter-rouge">Web Security Academy</code></a> Labs and really appreciate the great effort they've put to prepare this world-class material.

 * Some certificate courses in Cybersecurity and some Programming language courses.